Gradual C0: Symbolic Execution for Gradual Verification: 's Design and Implementation

 \subsubsection{\textbf{Run-time checks}}

-Run-time checks produced by \gviper are collected into the $\rchecksall$ set.
+Run-time checks produced by \gviper are collected in the $\rchecksall$ set.
 A run-time check is a 4-tuple $(\bcs_c,~ \origin_c,~ \location_c,~ \phi_c)$, where $\bcs_c$ is a set of branch conditions, $\origin_c$ and $\location_c$ denote where the run-time check is required in the program, and $\phi_c$ is what must be checked.
-In particular, a branch condition in $\bcs_c$ is also a tuple of $(\origin_e,~ \location_e,~ e)$, where $\origin_e$ and $\location_e$ define the program location at which \gviper's execution branches on the condition $e$.
-A $\location$ is the AST element for a branch condition or a check in the program; in our formalism we write it as a formula $\phi_l$.
+A branch condition in $\bcs_c$ is also a tuple of $(\origin_e,~ \location_e,~ e)$, where $\origin_e$ and $\location_e$ define the program location at which \gviper's execution branches on the condition $e$.
+A $\location$ is the AST element in the program where the branch or check occurs, denoted as a formula $\phi_l$.
 Sometimes, the condition being checked is defined elsewhere in the program (\eg in the precondition of a method) but we need to relate it to the method being verified.
 The $\origin$ is used to do this.
-It is $\none$ in the case where the condition is in the method being verified, or else it contains a method call, fold, unfold, or special loop statement from the method being verified that referenced the check specified in the $\location$.
+It is $\none$ when the condition is in the method being verified; otherwise, it contains a method call, fold, unfold, or special loop statement from the method being verified that referenced the check specified in the $\location$.
 An example run-time check is: $(\{ (\none,~ x > 2,~ \neg (x > 2)) \},~ \sCall{z}{m}{y},~ \phiAcc{y.f},~ \phiAcc{y.f})$.
 The check is for accessing $y.f$, and it is required for $m$'s precondition element $\phiAcc{y.f}$ at the method call statement $\sCall{z}{m}{y}$.
-The check is also only required when $\neg (x > 2)$, which must be evaluated at the program point where the AST element $x > 2$ exists.
-Since $\neg (x > 2)$'s $\origin$ is $\none$, it could have come from an if or assert statement.
+The check is only required when $\neg (x > 2)$, which is evaluated at the program point where the AST element $x > 2$ exists.
+Since $\neg (x > 2)$'s $\origin$ is $\none$, it comes from an if or assert statement.